Bigg Boss: Bigg Boss Bangla

-Bigg Boss Bangla is the Bengali version of the show which was produced by ETV Bangla with Mithun Chakraborty as the host while the first season of the Kannada version was wrapping up in 2013.
-The second season was aired on Colors Bangla in 2016 and was hosted by Bengali actor Jeet.
+Bigg Boss Bangla is the Bengali version of the show which was produced by Colors Bangla with Mithun Chakraborty as the host while the first season of the Kannada version was wrapping up in 2013.
+The second season was aired in 2016 and was hosted by Bengali actor Jeet.
 The Lonavala house used for Hindi version was used in both seasons and the prize money for the show has been lesser than the other adaptations with ₹20 lakh and ₹35 lakh respectively for the first and second seasons.
 This is the only adaptation of the show that does not follow the annual format and the seasons have been produced once in 3 years.
 The reality show however has been discontinued after season 2 but a leading Bengali TV channel is planning to launch its new season and discussion about copyright issues is still on and show makers are yet to finalise it.

 Bigg Boss Tamil

 Bigg Boss Tamil is the Tamil version of the show and the second south Indian adaptation of Bigg Boss.
 Star India produced the show in 2017 with Kamal Haasan as the host on Star Vijay.
 This has been the only version to have none of its seasons shot at Lonavala.
 The house was constructed at EVP Film City, Chennai and is being used since the first season.
 All the three seasons so far have had ₹50 lakh as the prize money.
 Halfway through season 5, the main host actor Kamal Haasan fell ill and was replaced by actress Ramya Krishnan to host the show until he recovered.
+From eighth season, the show is being hosted by Vijay Sethupathi.

 Bigg Boss Ultimate, a spin-off Indian Tamil-language reality digital series of the show Bigg Boss that aired exclusively on Disney Star's streaming service platform Disney+ Hotstar.
 The digital edition hosted by Kamal Haasan but later he replaced by Silambarasan and the show premiered its first season on 30 January 2022.